darkorsa/cordo/README.md

 You are also encouraged to find for yourself how things work under the hood, check the [Cordo Core](https://github.com/darkorsa/cordo-core) library where abstract classes and interfaces are located.

-If you want to see how the code can be organizen within all the layers, how to utilize of `CQRS`, `Repository Pattern`, `Events`, `Queues`, etc. take a look at the [Backoffice Bundle](https://github.com/darkorsa/cordo-bundle-backoffice).
-Check the installation instructions [here](https://github.com/darkorsa/cordo-bundle-backoffice/blob/master/README.md).
+If you want to see how the code can be organizen within all the layers, how to utilize of `CQRS`, `Repository Pattern`, `Events`, `Queues`, etc. take a look at the [Users Bundle](https://github.com/darkorsa/cordo-bundle-users).
+Check the installation instructions [here](https://github.com/darkorsa/cordo-bundle-users/blob/master/README.md).

 ### Entry points